kuzzleio/sdk-java/doc/3/migration/how-to/index.md

 The main difference between those two SDKs is the way they handle options on API actions.

-In the Java SDK, we have an `Options` class for each option type such as [SearchOptions](/sdk/java/3/core-classes/search-options), [CreateOptions](/sdk/java/3/core-classes/create-options) or [SubscriptionOptions](/sdk/java/3/core-classes/subscribe-options).
+In the Java SDK, there is an option class for each API action, such as [SearchOptions](/sdk/java/3/core-classes/search-options), [CreateOptions](/sdk/java/3/core-classes/create-options) or [SubscriptionOptions](/sdk/java/3/core-classes/subscribe-options).

 It allowed us to not write as much as overloads as available options.